matConn/jekyll-noita/blog/_drafts/2017-04-07-phaser-js-level-generation.md

 - A variable integer is then increased or decreased by 1 depending on the edge of collision (right, +1; left, -1), and this integer is then used as our room's index in our level array.
 - After getting the room we want by index, we check each string within the room array; each of these strings can be looked at as a row of things that can be rendered onto the canvas, from the top of the canvas to the bottom.
 - For each row (string) in the room array, we check each character by its index using `String.charAt()`.
-- Using a switch statement, the character can be matched to a case; if and after being matched, we will call Phaser's `group.create()` function.
+- Using a switch statement, the character can be matched to a case; if and after being matched, we will call Phaser's `group.create()` function to render the matched sprite or image.
-- Using the room layout above, `level1[0][8].charAt(4)` would match a case of `p` in our switch statement.
+- Using the room layout above, `level1[0][8].charAt(4)` would match a case of `p` in our switch statement:
+	- 0 is the index of the room (it is the only room shown, but typically there would be multiple rooms), 8 is the index of the row, and the 4th character of the 8th row is a `p`.

 An abridged version of the room-drawing function can be seen below; this is the function to be called on collision.